uk-gov-mirror/defra.ffc-demo-web/README.md

 # FFC Demo Service

 Digital service mock to claim public money in the event property subsides into mine shaft.
 This is the web front end for the application.
 It contains a simple claim submission journey where user input data is cached in Redis.
-On submission the data is pulled from Redis and passed to the API gateway.
+On submission the data is pulled from Redis and passed to the message service.

 ## Prerequisites